How to Master DBT’s TIPP Skills EASILY

 Key Considerations For Successfully Using and Mastering the TIPP Skill

-I thought I’d share my own personal experience of using this skill to help me reduce the feelings I had.
+I thought I’d share my experience of using this skill to help me reduce my feelings.

 Example of using this skill:

 For the last two days, it’s been raining outside.
-I remembered that around the same time ago last year I felt really depressed and was trying to live with the tough situation that I have with my Dad.
+I remembered that around the same time ago last year, I felt depressed and was trying to live with the challenging situation that I have with my Dad.

 T, temperature.
-I took a hot shower, something that made me feel warmer.
-I felt warmer physically but it also affected my emotions as well.
+I took a hot shower, which made me feel warmer.
+I felt warmer physically, but it also affected my emotions.
 I was self-soothing in a way

-After that, I did some Intense exercise.
-I hopped onto my exercise bike, set the resistance to max, and just went at it for 10 minutes.
-I should have done this first before I had my shower because I needed to take another hot shower afterwards!
+After that, I did some Intense exercises.
+I hopped onto my exercise bike, set the resistance to max, and went at it for 10 minutes.
+I should have done this before I had my shower because I needed another hot shower afterwards!

 I felt like the TIPP technique helped me recover my day, and I went on to enjoy it.